 If the main wire has come out of the brace or tube on a back molar tooth, attempt to reinsert the wire with a pair of needle nosed pliers or tweezers.
 If the wire is not sticking you, place a piece of wax over the area.
 If the wire is sticking you and wax does not help, the wire can be cut with a small wire cutter or nail clipper close to the back of the last brace.
 We always have someone on call to help you if needed.

 5. If a piece of a brace breaks

 If a bracket comes loose from a tooth, it usually remains connected to the main wire and is not cause for an emergency visit.
 Tweezers can be used to reposition the brace if it flips around the wire and becomes a source of irritation.
 Call our office at your earliest convenience.
 It may be necessary to schedule a separate visit to repair the loose brace(s), since repairs of this nature usually take additional time.

 6. Loose Expander

-Loose Expander – If one side comes loose, don’t panic.
+If one side of the expander comes loose, don’t panic.
 We will have to remove the other side in the office.
 We will either rebond it or move on to the next step – bands and a g-bar.
 Please call the office.

 7. Trauma to the Mouth

-Trauma to the Mouth – If teeth are chipped, call your dentist first.
+If you experience trauma to your mouth, and if teeth are chipped, call your dentist first.
 If the teeth are displaced or the wire badly bent, call the office.
 If we cannot be reached at the office, please follow the emergency protocol below.